 View Rating Information Database

-The purpose of the RID is to allow people to check what rate types and differentials have been applied to their account for a particular rating year.
-Changes that occur after 3rd June 2019 may not necessarily appear in the current RID, but if it affects rates for the current year the ratepayer will have received updated assessments and invoices.
+The purpose of the Rating Information Database (RID) is to allow people to check what rate types and differentials have been applied to their account for a particular rating year.
+Changes that occur after 1st July 2019, may not necessarily appear in the current RID, but if it affects rates for the current year the ratepayer will have received updated assessments and invoices.
 The figures displayed on the RID should not be used as confirmation of the actual rates payable on a property.

 If you require confirmation for legal or other purposes, please refer to your rate assessment or request a rating certificate from Council.